yan-linfeng/CoherenceJMeter/README.md

-# Java Tool using JMeter API for testing Coherence Cluster
+# Java Tool using JMeter API for testing Coherence Cluster that using Rest Proxy

 ## What can this tool do ?
 This tool contains 3 functionalies: